Aurora's irradiance maps allow you to get remote irradiance and shade readings for your site.

 TOF or Tilt and Orientation Factor is the solar insolation of the actual tilt and orientation divided by the solar insolation at the optimum tilt and orientation.
 TSRF or Total Solar Resource Fraction is the ratio of insolation available accounting for both shading and TOF, compared to the total insolation available at a given location at the optimum tilt and orientation and with no shading.

-By default, Aurora will give you annual shade readings when you move your mouse across the site.
-If you would like to enable monthly values, you can do so by clicking on Settings and then checking off Monthly Irradiance / Solar Access
+Aurora will give you annual shade readings when you move your mouse across the site.
+If you would like to see monthly values, expand the irradiance menu in the bottom right corner.

 It is usually helpful to run an irradiance map first thing after creating a design, in order to determine the roof faces with the highest solar potential and to identify roof areas that experience shading and could thus negatively impact system performance.